WHERE IS YOUR WEDDING GARMENT?

 First, God is the King in the parable who prepared a marriage feast or wedding for His son.
 The Lord Jesus Christ is the King’s Son for whom the feast was prepared (Rev. 19:7).

-The Jews, the children of Israel, are those who the King first invited to His Son’s feast, but who continually declined the King’s invitation, and also seized, maltreated and killed the King’s servants sent to them (Matt.
+Third, the Jews (the nation of Israel as a whole) are those who the King first invited to His Son’s feast, but who continually declined the King’s invitation, and also seized, maltreated and killed the King’s servants sent to them (Matt.
 23:29-34, Luke 11:49).

 8 And to her was granted that she should be arrayed in fine linen, clean and white: for the fine linen is the righteousness of saints.
 (KJV).